ElwinBran/Mega-Man-Xtreme-2-Shared-Weapon-Unlocks/README.md

-# Mega Man Xtreme-2: Shared Weapon Unlocks
+# Mega Man Xtreme 2: Shared Weapon Unlocks
 A patch for Mega Man Xtreme 2 that makes weapons acquired from the robot masters shared.
 This is in line with how the X5 game is designed.
 The patch is built on